msampathkumar/datadriven/Project Submission.md

 As numbers show we have data for unequal proportions.
 So the in normal circumstances if we train a model to learn the there might be changes where model tried to predict only first two groups which would only include ~92% data for learning.

-To create a generic model which could work in all scenarion, we will use stratification selection for splitting test-train data.
+To create a generic model which could work in all scenario, we will use stratification selection for splitting test-train data.

 ## Exploratory Visualization